 You can now attach the legs.
-When doing this, turn the feet outwards to ensure as much stability as possible.
 Fix the two legs at the back in about the middle.
 First lightly fix the leg facing the drummer by hand and then fasten it properly when it is standing.
 Hold the shell with one hand while screwing it with the other one.